Common Digital Marketing Mistakes to Avoid

 Your website is the backbone of content marketing.

-One of the top goals for companies in 2024 was to attract traffic to their website.
+One of the top goals for companies in 2026 is to attract traffic to their website.

 Website promotion can be done by various means – keyword research, social media, SEO, blogging and paid ads.